US accuses Syria of delaying constitution ahead of election

 Syria’s tactics are clear, Heusgen said.
 “They want to waste time until the presidential elections in 2021.
 The regime should not have any illusions.
 The elections will not be recognized if they are held under the present circumstances.”

-France’s U.N.
-Ambassador Nicolas de Riviere also criticized Assad’s “refusal to engage in good faith” and called for preparations to begin for U.N.-supervised elections that include the diaspora.
+French Ambassador Nicolas De Riviere also criticized Assad’s “refusal to engage in good faith” and called for preparations to begin for U.N.-supervised elections that include the diaspora.
 France won’t recognize results that don’t comply with these provisions, he said, stressing: “We will not be fooled by the regime’s attempts to legitimize itself.”

-Russia’s U.N.
-Ambassador Vassily Nebenzia made no mention of the April presidential election and countered that Syrians must have “the opportunity to negotiate without interference from the outside.”
+Russia’s ambassador, Vassily Nebenzia, made no mention of the April presidential election and countered that Syrians must have “the opportunity to negotiate without interference from the outside.”

 “The work of the constitutional committee should not be subject to any deadlines,” he said, expressing hope that Pedersen’s mediation will enable the committee’s work to continue “in line with the agenda agreed by the Syrians.”